pjsoto/DANN-Pytorch/README.md

 # DANN (Domain Adversarial Neural Network)-Pytorch
-This repository provides a Pytorch implementation of DANN (Domain Adversarial Neural Networks) introduced by Ganin et.al.
-[1].
+This repository provides a Pytorch implementation of DANN (Domain Adversarial Neural Networks) introduced by Ganin et al. [1].
+The code includes the supporting scripts for reproducing the results obtained in [1] for the domain adaptation task, explicitly using the datasets mnist and mnist modified.

+# Prerequisites
+1- Python 3.7.4

+2- Pytorch 1.13

+Aiming at simplifying Python environment issues, we provide the [docker container](https://hub.docker.com/r/psoto87/pytorch1.13) used to conduct the experiments discussed in the paper.

+# References

+[1] Ganin and V. Lempitsky, “Unsupervised   domain   adaptation  by backpropagation,”arXiv preprint arXiv:1409.7495, 2014.